ruslo/hunter/docs/index.rst

 platforms/generators/IDEs which CMake can handle like Visual Studio, Xcode, QtCreator, NMake, Ninja, Cygwin or MinGW.
 Works fine with CMake-GUI too.

-Prime directive used to add package to the current root is ``hunter_add_package`` which companioning CMake's ``find_package``.
+Prime directive used for adding package to the current root is ``hunter_add_package`` which companioning CMake's ``find_package``.
 For
 example: